FreeCAD/FreeCAD-documentation/wiki/Property.md

 A [property](Property.md) is a piece of information like a number or a text string that is attached to a FreeCAD document or an object in a document.
 Public properties can be viewed and modified in the [Property editor](Property_editor.md).

 Properties play a very important role in FreeCAD.
 As objects in FreeCAD are \"parametric\", this means that their behavior is defined by their properties, and how these properties are used as input for their class methods.
-See also [FeaturePython Custom Properties](FeaturePython_Custom_Properties.md) and [PropertyLink   * InList and OutList](PropertyLink__InList_and_OutList.md)
+See also [FeaturePython Custom Properties](FeaturePython_Custom_Properties.md) and [PropertyLink: InList and OutList](PropertyLink__InList_and_OutList.md)

 ## All property types

-Custom [scripted objects](scripted_objects.md) can use any of the property types defined in the base system   *
+Custom [scripted objects](scripted_objects.md) can use any of the property types defined in the base system:

 ```python